TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "You gotta stop asking the consumer to take responsibility for the business"

 > "If a group or community can't accurately exile its own bad actors and extremists it will become defined by them"

+> "You tried selling potatoes, it didn't work.
+You tried selling cheese, not that much cheese.
+You tried selling hamburgers, McDonald's was better.
+But have you ever tried selling crack?
+There's where the money is."

 ## My own quotes